libuv/libuv/docs/src/process.rst

 .. c:member:: int uv_process_t.pid

-    The PID of the spawned process if it is alive.
-It is set after calling :c:func:`uv_spawn` and cleared before calling :c:func:`exit_cb`.
-The value is unique only while this is non-zero, otherwise, another process handle may have already been reassigned the same number before the callback ran.
+    The PID of the spawned process.
+It is set after calling :c:func:`uv_spawn` and retains the value even after the process exits.
+The value is only unique while the process is alive; after exit, another process may be reassigned the same PID.

-    If you call :c:func:`uv_spawn`

 .. note::
     The :c:type:`uv_handle_t` members also apply.